fonnesbeck/git_tutorial/PITCHME.md

 #
 ```

+Note:
-^ Git now knows that it's supposed to keep track of `diary.txt`,
+ Git now knows that it's supposed to keep track of `diary.txt`,
 but it hasn't recorded these changes as a commit yet.

 ---